Skin complications can occur when blood sugar levels are too high, and they are often the first visible sign of diabetes.

 Common bacterial infections for people with type 2 diabetes include:

-- boils - these lesions begin as sore spots that become inflamed nodules 2 to 3 cm in diameter
+- boils, which begin as sore spots and then become inflamed nodules up to 1 inch across

 - styes, an infection of the eyelid gland

 - carbuncles, which are firm, tender lumps that group a collection of connected boils

 These usually cause red rashes bordered by scaly skin and sometimes small blisters.
 Fungi require moisture to thrive, so infections tend to occur in warm, wet folds of skin, though they can occur anywhere on the body.

 - athlete's foot, which can appear as either scaly patches between toes, recurring blisters, or powdery scaling across the soles

 - ringworm, a fungal infection that results in a ring-like rash

 Treatment with antifungal medication can prevent prolonged or frequent infections.